Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - The time dilation effect seems to have been made so that people are able to travel to the stars.
 - Computer science actually began with its 'theory of everything'.
 - When you are famous it is hard to work on small problems.
 This is what did Shannon in.
 After information theory, what do you do for an encore?
 The great scientists often make this error.
 They fail to continue to plant the little acorns from which the mighty oak trees grow.
 They try to get the big thing right off.
 And that isn't the way things go.
 So that is another reason why you find that when you get early recognition it seems to sterilize you. - **Richard Hamming**
+- What we know is a drop, what we don't know is an ocean. - **Issac Newton**

 ### Neuroscience